tkhyn/pyconizr/README.rst

 |copyright| 2014 Thomas Khyn

-Python package to generate sprites from SVG files directories
+Python package to generate sprites from SVG icons

 This package is inspired from Iconizr_ and grunt-iconizr_ by Joschi Kuphal.